LaMinMaung193/Autonomous-Water-Cleaning-Robot/README.md

 ### Installation and Setup

 1. Open the project file, `src/main_code.ino`, in the **Arduino IDE**.
-2.  **Install Required Libraries:** All necessary libraries are listed below.
+2.  **Install Required Libraries:** All necessary libraries are listed below and added as submodules in libraries folder.
 For libraries like `Wire.h` and `Servo.h` which are usually built-in, no action is needed.
 For the custom libraries, you must install them via the Arduino Library Manager or by placing the files from the `libraries/` folder into your Arduino sketchbook's `libraries` folder:
     * `LiquidCrystal_I2C`
     * `RTClib`
     * `Keypad_I2C`